ROSS-org/ross-org.github.io/_posts/2018-02-13-virtual-time-sampling.md

 You will need to edit it to allow it to read your model-level data.

 #### CODES Specific details
-To use virtual time sampling with CODES, currently you must switch to the `analysis-lp` branch in the CODES repo.
-As of 2/19/18 it is up to date with the CODES master branch.
 The Fat-tree, Dragonfly (original and custom), and Slimfly network models all have support for the virtual time sampling.
 To update these models with your own data collection, these are the functions to edit: